-ACOR’s mission is to promote study, teaching, and increased knowledge of ancient and Middle Eastern studies with Jordan as a focus.
+Our mission is advancing knowledge of Jordan and the interconnected region, past and present.
 Supporting Jordanian students and scholars is a critical part of that mission.

-The leading scholarship program is the Jordanian Graduate Student Scholarship, which supports four graduate students annually.
+The leading scholarship program is the Jordanian Graduate Student Scholarship, which supports up to graduate students annually.

-Finally, there is an annual travel award to support the participation of a Jordanian graduate student or working professional to deliver an academic paper at the annual conference of the American Schools of Oriental Research.
+Finally, there is an annual travel award to support the participation of a Jordanian graduate student or working professional to deliver an academic paper at an international conference.

 The Russell and the Sauer Fellowships

 These two fellowships rotate and each year one supports an enrolled Jordanian graduate student.
 For the 2024–2025 cycle, the Russell Fellowship is open only to students of Jordanian nationality and the Sauer Fellowship is open only to students of non-Jordanian nationality

 James A. Sauer Fellowship: The Sauer trust rotates on a two-year cycle.

 Year 1: $1,500 award without residency at ACOR, or $500 award plus one month of residency at ACOR for a student of any nationality except Jordanian.